spozi/spozi/README.md

 ### Assalamualaikum 👋

 Welcome to my personal profile repository.
 My name is Muhammad Syafiq Mohd Pozi.
-I am currently an academician in Universiti Utara Malaysia.
+I am currently an academician affiliated with Universiti Utara Malaysia.

 <!--
 **spozi/spozi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.